Pathoschild/canimod.github.io/guides/creating-a-smapi-mod-1.0.md

 ### Recommended approach
 Here's the simplest way to use `config.json`:

-1. Create a regular class with the properties you want.
-This can be almost anything, from a few boolean fields to a complex object graph.
+1. Create your model.
+This is just a class with properties for the settings you want, and it can contain almost anything from a few boolean fields to a complex object graph.
 (You should try to keep it simple for your users, though.)

    You can set defaults directly: